sanjivvenkatram1972/IR-sensor-mlx90614-to-RPi-to-SP/README.md

-The pictures to connect IR sensor ro RPi and the corresponsing Python code is in the word document
+The pictures to connect IR sensor ro RPi and the corresponsing Python code are in the word document